-4. CPT codes 95860-95864 require evaluation of extremity muscles innervated by 3 nerves [for example, radial, ulnar, median, tibial, peroneal (fibular), femoral, not sub-branches] or 4 spinal levels, with a minimum of 5 muscles studied per limb.
+3. CPT codes 95860-95864 should be used for reporting complete studies of the extremities.
+These codes require evaluation of extremity muscles innervated by 3 nerves (for example, radial, ulnar, median, tibial, peroneal, femoral, not sub-branches) or 4 spinal levels, with a minimum of 5 muscles studied per limb.

-- 5. Codes 95860-95864 can appropriately be reported in combination with CPT code 95869 (Needle electromyography; thoracic paraspinal muscles) only if paraspinals between T2-T11 are studied.
+4. Codes 95860-95864 can appropriately be reported in combination with CPT code 95869 (Needle electromyography; thoracic paraspinal muscles) only if paraspinals between T3-T11 are studied.
 If this occurs in more than 20% of cases, the payer may wish to consult with the provider in order to better understand the necessity of performing both of these tests.
-CPT code 95869 may not be billed with CPT codes 95860-95864 if only T1 are studied when an upper extremity was also studied. - 6.
-The physician's report should identify the muscles tested.
+CPT code 95869 may not be billed with CPT codes 95860-95864 if only T1 and/or T2 are studied when an upper extremity was also studied.

+5. The physician's report should identify the muscles tested.
 Characteristics of the examination should be noted as described in the overview of needle EMG above.

-CPT Code 95865: Needle
+CPT Code 95865: Needle Electromyography, Larynx1.
+CPT code 95865 is used to report needle examination of the larynx.

-Electromyography, Larynx

-- 1. CPT code 95865 is used to report needle examination of the larynx. - 2.
-Because needle EMG of the larynx is typically performed bilaterally, modifier 50 should not be appended to 95865 for bilateral testing. - 3.
-Modifier 52 should be reported for unilateral testing.
+2. Because needle EMG of the larynx is typically performed bilaterally, modifier 50 should not be appended to 95865 for bilateral testing.

-CPT Code 95866: Needle

-Electromyography, Hemidiaphragm
+3. Modifier 52 should be reported for unilateral testing.

-- 1. CPT code 95866 is used to report needle examination of the diaphragm. - 2.
-Up to 2 units of service may be billed per day.
+CPT Code 95866: Needle Electromyography, Hemidiaphragm1.
+CPT code 95866 is used to report needle examination of the diaphragm.